AlvaroMSouza/Thesis-Final-Project/README.md

 providing users, professionals and scientists, with a tool capable of evaluating different classifiers so that they can make informed decisions.

+This repository shows the python code that I develop to train, test and extract all the information from my models and their performances.
+Besides I leave in attach a Link where you can analyse my dashboards.
-Final Visualization Tool: [Link](https://public.tableau.com/app/profile/.lvaro.souza/vizzes)
+Final Visualization Tool: [Link](https://public.tableau.com/app/profile/.lvaro.souza/vizzes) Full Pdf of my thesis is also available.